Skip to content

 What to do in Douarnenez

 Douarnenez is a small town with a population of just over 15,000.
 The town's main activity is fishing, so it has a large port with constant movement.
-It is now becoming a popular destination for tourists in summer, thanks to its warm climate and peaceful beaches.
-Opposite the town is Tristan Island, which can be reached on foot when the tide is out.
+It is now becoming a popular destination for tourists in summer due to its warm climate and peaceful beaches.
+Opposite the town is Island Tristan, which can be reached on foot when the tide is out.

 Sailing in Douarnenez

-There are several harbors in Douarnenez available for yachts.
-Treboul harbor, on the west bank of the Pouldavid River, can be difficult to access due to frequent strong winds, so your best option might be the floating harbor at Port Rhu.
+There are several ports in Douarnenez available for yachts.
+The port of Treboul, on the west bank of the River Pouldavid, can be difficult to access due to frequent strong winds, so your best option might be the floating port at Port Rhu.
 It offers good shelter and basic services.
 Some repair work can be carried out at the port of Treboul.

 Lorient